ddragosd-demo-org/openwhisk-alexa-demo/speechAssets/setup.md

   Click  `Next`.

-:clap: You are now ready to use this skill.
+You are now ready to use this skill.
 In the next chapter you will learn how to test it and enhance it.